-I asked game designer William during the Wounded Giant concert for his opinions on my Applied Psychology sprites.
-His constructive criticism inspired me to improve.
+I recently asked an acquaintance for feedback on my Applied Psychology sprites.
+His constructive criticism about many features of their designs inspired me to improve.
 These characters came to mind as the test subjects.
 Pixel art is not my craft.
 It’s a little tedious and stressful for me.
 If I didn’t create artwork like this, photography, and the occasional drawing merely to augment my writing, it would have been the advice I’d need to grow.

 Instead, it was merely inspiration for the pursuit of improvement.

 I developed the characters further than their original depictions during my time wasting and during the Groupboard sketching portion shown below.
 Good practice for building unique characters and complimentary color schemes for a team.
 Having practiced this idea with both the sketch and sprites, the next time I’m inspired to create art for some characters, it’ll be a faster and more refined process since I started sketching these characters at 8PM and concluded at 9:23PM.